Is it possible for a Black woman to have an eating disorder?

 Is it possible for a black woman to have an eating disorder?

 Unfortunately, eating disorders know no boundaries.
 According to the National Eating Disorders Association, at any point in time, more than 10 million Americans of all races and ethnicities report symptoms of disordered eating.
-Not long ago, eating disorders were thought to exclusively affect affluent white women from westernized countries.
-Although black women have always suffered from eating disorders, researchers have only recently begun to study the prevalence of eating disorders among black women.
-Although eating disorder treatment centers currently provide services to a greater number of black patients than in the past, many eating disorder cases remain hidden, not talked about, or unknown within black communities.
+Not long ago, it was thought that eating disorders exclusively affected affluent white women from Westernized countries.
+Although Black women have always lived with eating disorders, only in the early 2000s did researchers begin to study eating disorders among Black women and other non-white people.
+These studies have shown little difference in eating disorder prevalence between racial and ethnic groups.
+Despite these similar rates, the stereotypical view of eating disorder patients has prevented Black women from realizing that they have an eating disorder, seeking help for their illness, and being properly diagnosed and treated.
+While the number of Black patients in treatment for eating disorders has increased in recent years, many cases remain hidden in Black communities.

 - Relational problems within the family